 An almost-daily look back at how the Philadelphia Flyers have fared on this day, recalling some of the more memorable moments, achievements, and events that shaped the organization throughout the club's storied history

 Heading into this afternoon's matinee matchup with the Carolina Hurricanes, the Flyers have compiled an 8-7-4-0 all-time mark in 19 contests played on December 13, having won their last two tilts that took place on this day.
 This will be the initial December 13 meeting between the Carolina franchise (Hartford Whalers included) and the Flyers.

-1969 -- Rookie Bobby Clarke beat Gerry Cheevers twice to record his first multi-goal outing, but it's not enough as the Boston Bruins beat the Flyers 5-3 at the Spectrum.
+1969 -- Rookie Bobby Clarke beat Gerry Cheevers twice to record his first career multi-goal outing, but it wasn't enough as the Boston Bruins defeated the Flyers, 5-3, at the Spectrum.

 1970 -- Wayne Hillman beat Glenn Hall with 4:33 left in the third period for the game-tying goal and Bernie Parent turned away 28 of 30 shots to give the Flyers a 2-2 draw with the St. Louis Blues at the Spectrum.

 1972 -- The Minnesota North Stars bombarded Flyers' starter Michel Belhumeur with 32 shots in the opening period and 46 through forty minutes on the way to a 53-shot effort as they downed the visitors 7-2 at the Met Center.